MLB’s first retail store opens Friday in New York City

 The two-floor store is in the space formerly occupied by the studio of the New York Mets’ SNY regional sports network.
 Garden envisions it will be used for broadcasts of the MLB Network and player appearances in an area that post-vaccine will be heavily trafficked again, especially on days of Radio City events such as the Christmas show with the Rockettes.

 For now there is social distancing.
-Jerseys and caps are for sale, and there is a customization station, a lifestyle section, throwback attire, a Cooperstown area, game-used gear and a photo booth.
+Jerseys and caps are among about 2,500 items for sale, and there is a customization station, a lifestyle section, throwback attire, a Cooperstown area, game-used gear and a photo booth.
 The Commissioner’s Trophy awarded to the World Series champion will be on display next week.

 MLB joins the NBA and NHL in operating stores in Manhattan.
 With the Division Series, League Championship Series and World Series at neutral sites, MLB anticipates onsite licensed good sales will dip this postseason.